google/fscrypt/README.md

 management of [Linux filesystem encryption](https://lwn.net/Articles/639427).
 This tool manages metadata, key generation, key wrapping, PAM integration, and provides a uniform interface for creating and modifying encrypted directories.
-For a small low-level tool that directly manipulates keys and policies, see [fscryptctl](https://github.com/google/fscryptctl).
+For a small low-level tool that directly sets policies, see [fscryptctl](https://github.com/google/fscryptctl).

 To use fscrypt, you must have a filesystem with encryption enabled and a